 What's a fun-loving person to do for recreation and relaxation when the golf course is a desert, bicycling is a death march, and the tennis court is a patch of hell?
 When the summer heats up, nothing is better than spending some time on the water.
 Flat-water kayaking (where you don't have to worry about being dumped into swirling water by a nasty rapid) can be invigorating, relaxing, and refreshing.
-And thanks to some special deals we've located on the necessary gear, you can try your hand at the sport at a discount.

 Finding the Perfect Kayak